X-Immersion/Geppetto_Unreal_documentation/docs/API.md

 The Geppetto Base Component is an Actor Component declared in C++ that helps you to perform Geppetto animations (lipsync, emotions, micro-expressions, headshift) on your Unreal Actors.
 This component is intended to be inherited in Blueprint, such as for the [Geppetto SoundWave Player Component](#42-geppetto-soundwave-player-component) that provide syncing animation with Unreal SoundWave played through an `AudioComponent`.

-This component have three functions that needs to be overriden by the BP inherited classes to work properly:
+This component has three functions that need to be overridden by the BP inherited classes to work properly:
 * [Set Morph Target](#431-set-morph-target)
 * [Should Sync With Audio]()
 * [Get Audio Current Time]()

-You can find more information on how to create a new child component on chapter [Component Inheritance](#42---component-inheritance).
+You can find more information on how to create a new child component in chapter [Component Inheritance](#42---component-inheritance).

 ### Events